JuliaIO/Tar.jl/README.md

 hashing algorithms may be added in the future.

-The `skip_empty` option controls whether directories in the tarball which recursiviely contain no files or symlinks are included in the hash or ignored.
+The `skip_empty` option controls whether directories in the tarball which recursively contain no files or symlinks are included in the hash or ignored.
 In general, if you are hashing the content of a tarball or a file tree, you care about all directories, not just non-empty ones, so including these in the computed hash is the default.
 So why does this function even provide the option